 Customer journey mapping has become much more complex today, as the touchpoints our customers are using, before, during and after purchase, have expanded exponentially.
 However the process of identifying and understanding the complete journey remains essential to delighting each and every customer.

-One further element which I suggest my clients add to their journey maps is the emotional state of their customers at each interaction with a touchpoint.
-This simple addition is a powerful addition in clearly showing where a brand needs to improve its customers’ interactions, It highlights those touchpoints where their customers’ emotional experience is sub-optimal and needs improving.
+1. One further element which I suggest my clients add to their journey maps is the emotional state of their customers at each point of interaction.
+This simple addition is a powerful addition and clearly shows where a brand needs to improve its customers’ experience.
+It highlights those touchpoints where their customers’ emotional state is sub-optimal and needs improving.